 We offer flexible work arrangements for our team including parents, carers, people with disabilities and employees impacted by family violence.
 The Nature Parks is a child-safe environment.
 Everyone at Nature Parks is responsible for the care and protection of children in accordance with our Child Protection and Safety Policy and Code of Conduct.

-A number of varied roles exist across our organisation:
+A variety of roles exist across our organisation, including:

-Our research scientists maintain a world leading research program on little penguins; undertake research-led management of Australian fur seals; management of coastal birds such as the hooded plover, crested terns & kelp gulls and enhance the reputation of our organisation through publications of research and supporting PhD students.
-We employ scientifically qualified people with specific experience seabirds or coastal birds, mammals or quantitative ecology, however we also support university students undertaking honours, masters or PhD.
+Our research scientists and technical specialists maintain a world-leading research program on little penguins; undertake research-led management of Australian fur seals; management of coastal birds such as the hooded plover, crested terns & kelp gulls and enhance the reputation of our organisation through publications of research and supporting PhD students.
+The team collaborate and lead in threatened species management through the protection of existing species potential reintroductions of regionally threatened species.
+We employ scientifically qualified people with specific experience seabirds or coastal birds, mammals or quantitative ecology, however, we also support university students undertaking honours, masters or PhD.